-There are three steps to getting your license.
+There are three steps to getting your driver’s license in Kentucky.

-Once you fulfill the requirements for your permit, contact your Circuit Clerk of Courts Office for available road skills testing days.
+Once you fulfill the requirements to move onto the next stage, contact your Circuit Clerk of Courts Office for available road skills testing days.
 You will need to plan those days in advance according to their schedule.
 Some also require an appointment before a test will be administered.